knkrn5/Programming-Concepts/oops/oops.md

   **1. Instance Members (Non-static): -** _Non-Static variables and methods are called the Instance members_

-  - **In java: -** Technically Static variables and methods CAN be accessed through instances (though it's not recommended style, alway access Static method via class name only.), but static methods CANNOT access instance variables/methods because they don't know which instance.
+  - **In java: -** Technically Static variables and methods CAN be accessed through instances (though it's not recommended style, alway access Static method via class name only.), but static methods CANNOT access instance variables/methods because they don't know which instance. [static vs instance in java](../java/oopsinjava.md#creating-initializing-object-in-java--instance-created-from-the-class-blueprint️)
-  - **In JavaScript**, static variables and methods are not even visible to the instance
+  - **In JavaScript**, static variables and methods are not even visible to the instance, so even we try of access static variable and method will get typeerror or undefined [static vs instance in js](../js/oopsinjs.md#creating-initializing-object-in-js--instance-created-from-the-class-blueprint️)

-  - Instace nested Class: -
+  - **In python**, also technically its allowed but not recommended

   **2. Class Members (Static): -** _Static variables and methods are called the class members and not the instance member_

   - Therefore: **Static methods can't use this/self because there's no instance to refer to!**
-  - Class nested Class: -

 > ## **Object/ Instance = Instance Created from the Class Blueprint⬇️**

 ### **`⭐Instance of class`: -** _An instance is a specific real object created from a class blueprint_

+- ℹ️So when ever we create any new instance **each and every instance takes up its own different/ sperate memory** and all the **variable and method of each instace will be sperate form the other instance** created using the same class, so there are time **when we need to share the same variable and method accross all the instances**, in that case we need the **static variable and method with are common and same accross all the instances** created using that same class blueprint.
 - `this` (in Java and JS) and `self` (in Python) **refer to the current instance of the class.**

 ```java